kevroletin/kevroletin.github.io/about.md

 * embedded projects using C++
   + stabilizing and optimizing C++ code for an embedded system
   + implementing libraries and services in C++ (with Lua) and Java (with Groovy)
-* CI system using Java/Groovy (and by directing other people)
+* CI system using Java/Groovy
   + developing a CI system for embedded projects
   + managing a self-sufficient small team which was in charge of development, support, and deployment of services for internal use.